 - Contribute to and support a positive, team-oriented work environment; participate with other staff members in group decision-making process.

-- Maintain cleanliness and order in the program.
+- Maintain cleanliness and order throughout the shelter, including the outside spaces.

 - Inform supervisors of facilities and client-related issues.